 Text Annotations are a mechanism for a modeler to provide additional text information for the reader of a DMN Diagram

-The TextAnnotation element inherits the attributes and model associations of DMNElement (see Table 3 Table 3 Table 9 attributes of DMNElement (see Table 3 Table 9 attributes for a TextAnnotation.
+The TextAnnotation element inherits the attributes and model associations of DMNElement (see Table 3 Table 3).
+Table 9 Table 9 presents the additional attributes for a TextAnnotation.